valinsky/blog/content/about.md

 UseHugoToc: false
 ---

 I'm a senior software engineer with a focus on backend technologies.
-I specialize in distributed systems architecture, database management, scalable REST APIs, Python, and AWS.
+I specialize in distributed systems architecture, database management, scalable REST APIs, and AWS.
+I solve most problems in Python, though I don't shy away from any language that gets the job done.

 I've held senior roles at multiple organizations, including Verizon, EAB, and currently Anaconda.